aleen42/PersonalWiki/Programming/JavaScript/high_performance/ajax/ajax.md

 document.getElementsByTagName('head')[0].appendChild(scriptElement);
 ```

 However, this way offers less control than XHR.
 You can only use GET, and you don't have access to the response headers or to the entire response as a string.
-Because it's being used as the source for a script tag, it **must** be a executable JavaScript source.
+Because it's being used as the source for a script tag, it **must** be an executable JavaScript source.
 Any data, regardless of the format, must be enclosed in a callback function.
 For example, how to transfer data with JSON format:

 ```js
 function jsonCallback(jsonString) {